ZainCheema/turf/README.md

 The app currently has the following:

 .
-Written in Kotlin, uses MVVM with Repository architecture .
-UI is state-driven using LiveData and Jetpack Compose .
-Retrofit, Moshi and RxJava used for Network Querying and Streaming .
-Dependency Injection using Dagger Hilt
+Written in Kotlin, uses MVVM with Repository architecture</br>
+.
+UI is state-driven using LiveData and Jetpack Compose</br>
+.
+Retrofit, Moshi and RxJava used for Network Querying and Streaming</br>
+.
+Dependency Injection using Dagger Hilt</br>

 I wrote a RESTFul Web Service for the app, which was made using Python, and stores data via a MongoDB cluster.
 Source code for that can also be found on my Github.
 The service is hosted by Google Cloud Platform